LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/advtutorial/library_link1.png">
     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/advtutorial/library_link2.png">

-5. Create a new **Agent Transfer** interaction, modifying the text to read “Transferring to a human agent…”.
-In the Interaction Settings for this interaction, make sure to enter the corresponding **Human** skill ID for your user profile.
-Please refer to the Getting Started tutorial for details on this process.
+5. Create a new **Agent Transfer** interaction, modifying the text to read “Transferring to a human agent…” In the Interaction Settings for this interaction, make sure to enter the corresponding **Human** skill ID for your user profile.
+Please refer to the [Getting Started](tutorials-guides-getting-started-with-bot-building-overview.html) tutorial series for details on this process.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/agent_transfer_interaction.png">

 6. At this time, this bot will only serve to provide Escalation functionality, so delete both the Welcome and Fallback dialogs that were provided on bot creation.

 7. Back out of the Service bot to the dashboard of bots.
-You should see the newly created bot nested under the "Many bots" group along with the Greeter and Order bots.
+You should see the newly created bot nested under the "Many bots" group, along with the Greeter and Order bots.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/bots_3.png">